 Introduction to cryptographic libraries¶

-The cryptographic library landscape is vast and complex, and there are many crypto libraries available on an Ubuntu system.
-What an application developer decides to use can be governed by many aspects, such as:
+However, the cryptographic library landscape is vast and complex, and there are many crypto libraries available on an Ubuntu system.
+When an application developer chooses a crypto library, they will consider many aspects, such as:

 Technical requirements